MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data.md

 ---
 lab:
-  title: Import and export data for development in Azure SQL Database
+  title: 'Import and export data for development in Azure SQL Database'
   module: Import and export data for development in Azure SQL Database
-  description: In this exercise, you will import data from an external REST endpoint (simulated using Azure Static Web App) and export data using an Azure Function.
-The lab will provide practical experience in working with Azure SQL Database for development purposes, focusing on integrating REST APIs and Azure Functions to handle data import/export operations.
+  description: 'In this exercise, you will import data from an external REST endpoint (simulated using Azure Static Web App) and export data using an Azure Function.
+The lab will provide practical experience in working with Azure SQL Database for development purposes, focusing on integrating REST APIs and Azure Functions to handle data import/export operations.'
-  duration: 45 minutes
+  duration: 45 # duration in minutes
-  level: 400
-  islab: true
-  primarytopics:
-    - Azure
-    - Azure Functions
-    - Azure SQL Database
+  level: 300 # 100 basic concepts, 200 foundations, 300 practical usage, 400 advanced scenarios, 500 expert design
+  islab: true # if this is not a lab that should be listed in the catalog, set to false
+  status: 'released' # in-development or released
+  targetDate: 2099-01-01 # Set to the future date when you expect an in-development lab to be released
 ---

 # Import and export data for development in Azure SQL Database